MELBOURNE, Australia (AP) -- Serena Williams' dominating run at the majors ended in a painful loss to American teenager Sloane Stephens.

 Williams hurt her back in the eighth game of the second set, slowing down her serve, restricting her movement and causing her obvious pain.

-Stephens kept her composure, blocking out the injury issue on the opposite side of the net, and rallied for a 3-6, 7-5, 6-4 victory on Wednesday -- by far the most significant in her seven Grand Slams.
+Stephens kept her composure, blocking out the injury issue on the other side of the net, and rallied for a 3-6, 7-5, 6-4 victory on Wednesday.

 The 15-time major winner hadn't lost a match at a Grand Slam tournament since the French Open, where her first-round exit sparked her resurgence in the second half of 2012 that included titles at Wimbledon, the London Olympics, the U.S. Open and the WTA Championship.